Skip to main content

 Written by Andrew C - PLR Product Ops

-The spirit of our compliance guidelines is simple, and summed up in 4 key points:
+The spirit of our compliance guidelines is simple, and summed up in 5 key points:

-How We Approach Compliance
+B) How We Approach Compliance

 Our rules of engagement with partners follows a simple 1-2-3 sequence.

-1. INTAKE: Intake the information or evidence of a compliance violation
+1. Intake: Intake the information or evidence of a compliance violation.

-3. ACTION: Render a decision and take action.
+3. Action: Render a decision and take action.

-• Clawback of funds
+1. Clawback of funds.

-• Termination of rep/state/org access
+2. Termination of rep/state/org access.

-• Org/Rep reported to Recheck
+3. Org/Rep reported to Recheck.

-Standard Installer Verifications
+C) Standard Installer Verifications

 Installers should take reasonable steps to protect their business against potential adverse customer claims.
-Rather than enforcing broad compliance requirements on all sales, we advise installers to take precautionary actions that work best for their business.
+Rather than enforcing invasive compliance requirements on all sales, we advise installers to take precautionary actions that work best for their business.
 We do however reserve the right to request specific items to verify proper sales steps were taken.
 Having concrete counterevidence can safeguard installers against adverse customer claims.
 Examples of common Standard Installer Actions are listed, but not limited to, the below.

-Written Recaps
+Written Recaps / Order Recaps

-Simple written recaps such as emails or text messages that recap key Energy Plan and general solar terms/information.
 Typically an easy way to ensure key information is put in writing.
 While homeowners do not necessarily have to reply, it is best practice to document an acknowledgement.

 Click for Example